 Many servers have redundancy built in for power supplies and cooling fans.
 Some servers include different levels of redundancy for memory, disk, and even processors.
-SPECjbb2013 does not test redundant components.
+The SPECjbb2015 benchmark does not test redundant components.

 2.5.
 Run Time

 The average run time is 2 hours.
 Benchmark has the following phases: